42tm/timmy/README.md

 - **Type**: Dynamic array of `TStrArray`
 - **Visibility**: Private
 - **Availability**: v1.0.0 to v1.2.0 (In v1.0.0, it's `QKeywordsList`)
 - **Description**: This is an array of arrays.
 Each array in this array holds strings, which are keywords for a question.
-Keywords help the bot (or more specifically, `TTimmy.Answer()`) to understand the end-user's messages and have replies for the messages.
+Keywords help the bot (or more specifically, [`TTimmy.Answer()`](#function-answertmessage-string)) to understand the end-user's messages and have replies for the messages.

 ### `ReplyList`
 - **Type**: Dynamic array of `TStrArray`
 - **Visibility**: Private
 - **Availability**: v1.0.0 to v1.2.0
 - **Description**: Just like `TTimmy.MKeywordsList`, `TTimmy.ReplyList` is an array of arrays.
 Each array in `TTimmy.ReplyList` holds strings, which are possible replies for a question.
 If an array in `TTimmy.ReplyList` has more than two strings, the bot will pick one, randomly.
-Arrays in `TTimmy.ReplyList` are correspond to arrays in `TTimmy.MKeywordsList` if we are speaking in terms of position.
+Arrays in `TTimmy.ReplyList` are correspond to arrays in `TTimmy.MKeywordsList` in terms of position.
 For example, the replies at offset 2 of `TTimmy.ReplyList` are replies for the message with the keywords at offset 2 of `TTimmy.MKeywordsList`.

 ### `NOfEntries`
 - **Type**: Integer